The Techniques to manage it correctly on Grill

 If everything we have said up above can be easily undermined through the application of the most common and correct cooking principles on grilling, learned in the many courses available on the market today, for Fiorentina the doubt does not arise either: a cooking that does not is based on appropriate technical principles inevitably leads to unsatisfactory results.
 The main reason is due to its great lack of homogeneity.
 Think about it: a Fiorentina is essentially composed of an inverted “T” bone that divides the sirloin from the fillet.
 In section, the former has a generally elongated shape whereas the cylindrical shape of the second, is more fat and tasty, has a larger mass.
 Let’s add that the bone covers and protects both only by one side, exposing the other to heat.
 It creates at least four (but realistically up to 5 or 6, depending on the shape) areas that will behave differently when subjected to the same heat.
 And yet they all are supposed to come to the table at the same degree of cooking, homogeneously from the first bite to the last, warm and not cold but not too cooked.
 In short, a mess.
 Complicated also by the fact that along the animal the characteristics and proportions between the two parts change, giving different Fiorentines depending on the height of the loin from which it is taken, so as to bring the Americans to distinguish what we call universally “Fiorentina” in T-Bone and Porterhouse.

-Precisely this objective anatomical complication is the basis of the birth of all the magic formulas of which popular beliefs are populated in this regard, of which perhaps the best known is the 5+5+5 (no, it is not an excerpt from the “coach in the Ball” – famous italian movie about soccer where 5+5+5 was an impossible play scheme -, means 5 minutes per side plus a further 5 standing on the bone), then declined in infinite variations, from 7+7+3 to 3+3+10.
-Anyone who has been grilling for more than an hour, is well able to understand how random the obvious banalities are proposed by the cooking indications that in 2018 still insist on being based on cooking times.
+Precisely this objective anatomical complication is the basis of the birth of all the magic formulas of which popular beliefs are populated in this regard, of which perhaps the best known is the 5+5+5 (no, it is not an excerpt from the “coach in the Ball” – famous italian comic movie about soccer where 5+5+5 was an impossible play scheme -, means 5 minutes per side plus a further 5 standing on the bone), then declined in infinite variations, from 7+7+3 to 3+3+10.
+Anyone who has been grilling for more than an hour, is well able to understand how banal and insignificant are the cooking indications that in 2018 still insist on proposing instructions based on cooking times.
 The only reliable and objective parameter about the degree of cooking is the core temperature, everybody of us know that.
 But in a body that presents so many different critical zones, which temperatures should we base on?
-There is no universal rule but I can tell you about the method I use.
+There is no universal rules but I can tell you about the method I use.

-I know how it works, I know very well that some topics in our country are particularly delicate and Fiorentina is certainly one of them.
+I know how it works, I know very well that some topics in our country are particularly delicate to deal with and Fiorentina is certainly one of them.
 It is therefore necessary in my opinion, to specify appropriate disclaimers before starting:

 - Fiorentina is a regional (and national) dish of which the Tuscans are justifiably proud of but with all due respect it is also the name of an anatomical cut of the bovine which is its main ingredient.
-In this post we are not talking about how to cook the “Fiorentina steak” but we only recommend how to manage the cooking of the Fiorentina’s cut on the grill.
+In this post we are not talking about how to cook the “Fiorentina Style Steak” but we only recommend how to manage the cooking of the fiorentina’s cut on the grill.

 Now we can start and we will do it from the following fixed points: